keolo/population/docs/specification.md

 ## Ruby Client

-Make a Ruby client for accessing your API.
+Make a Ruby client for accessing the API.
 The requirements for this are open-ended, so please use your own judgement.
-There is no right answer that we are looking for here as every approach has its pros and cons.
-You will have an opportunity to discuss your choices later during the onsite.

 ## Hosting

-Please deploy your code to the host of your choice and make its endpoint publicly available for us to evaluate.
+Please deploy your code to the host of your choice and make its endpoint publicly available for evaluation.

 ## Language selection